 *Concert Band auditions are for seating purposes only.

 Wind and Percussionists can visit the UNH Bands website for audition materials.
-Wind and Percussion audition excerpts will also be posted here.
+Wind, Brass, and Percussion audition excerpts are also posted here.

 *Instrumentalists should prepare a short piece.